Band3er/Bachelor/README.md

 - Remote wake-up worked consistently on Windows 10 and Ubuntu 22.04 clients.
 - All components ran concurrently under FreeRTOS without memory leakage or watchdog resets.

+## Flutter Mobile Interface

+For a more user-friendly experience, a mobile interface has been developed using Flutter.
+This interface allows:
+- Authentication with email/password (via AWS Lambda)
+- Sending commands (WoL, ARP scan) to AWS
+- Viewing the status of available devices on the network

 ## Prerequisites

 - ESP32 with Ethernet support (e.g., WROVER-Kit + LAN8720)